hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ### When to use

-- When navigating between subpages and nested pages within the application.
+- For global navigation across an application, use the [App Header](/components/app-header) instead.

 ### When not to use

-- For global navigation across an application, use the [App Header](/components/app-header) instead.
 - To move between views within the same context or page, consider [Tabs](/components/tabs).

 ## Body